claudiotx/nodejs-express-api-boilerplate-enterprise-grade/README.md

 - Do NOT use plain JS files;
 - Avoid using `any` for type assignment;
 - Write E2E and Unit Tests in TS
 - Do NOT store sensitive information in your `env` Folder!
 Use environment variables on the host, process manager or container which is running your app.
+If you do need to store sensitive info there, please do not track that file.

 ## Main Features
 * TypeScript